jeff-901/deapp-final/README.md

 ![](https://i.imgur.com/v06V97h.png)

 ### Future Work
-Two directrions of improvments are needed, one is speed, another is fairness.
+Two directrions of improvments are considered, one is speed, another is fairness.
 The fromer was constrained by the transaction speed of Ethereum.
 Transaction speed on blockchain still could not bear other means of payment like VISA.
 While the other part is arised from that user can give various gas to miners, so if an user is more willing to pay more tips, than he has higher probablity to successfully buy hot tickets.
 However, since we target at niche market, this may not be a big problem by far.

 ### Architecture